A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 Tsimanouskaya had criticized Belarusian Olympic officials on social media after they tried to force her to run in a relay for which she had not trained.
 She said those comments led authorities to attempt to force her home.
 She refused and sought protection from the Japanese police at Tokyo’s airport in an incident that renewed international condemnation of Lukashenko’s crackdowns.

-Darya is one of Belarus’s top junior cross-country skiers, according to Reuters, which first reported on her flight to Poland.
+Darya Dolidovich is one of Belarus’s top junior cross-country skiers, according to Reuters, which first reported on her flight to Poland.

-Sergei told The Post that Belarus sports authorities cited what they described as unsportsmanlike conduct by Darya.
-But he and his daughter believe the real motivation was political.
-Sergei had previously received reprimands for speaking out against the government.
+Her father told The Post that Belarusian sports authorities cited what they described as unsportsmanlike conduct by his daughter.
+But the two believe the real motivation was political.
+Sergei Dolidovich previously had received reprimands for speaking out against the government.

 The move is "their way of showing they can do whatever they want,” he said.
-“There were no threats but I understood that there is no life for us there, Darya won’t be able to run there and her career basically ended on Dec.
+“There were no threats, but I understood that there is no life for us there — Darya won’t be able to run there, and her career basically ended on Dec.
 27.”

-The International Ski Federation website now lists Darya as “not active” and indicates that she last competed internationally in late December, in Russia.
+The International Ski Federation website now lists Darya Dolidovich as “not active” and indicates that she last competed internationally in late December, in Russia.

-Sergei said the family left Belarus without telling anyone and reunited in Warsaw on Monday.
+Her father said the family left Belarus without telling anyone and reunited in Warsaw on Monday.
 They are still figuring out where and how long they will stay.

-Darya was supposed to finish high school this year.
-She told Reuters she was “upset” about having to leave and that she didn’t know how she would complete her studies in Poland.
-Sergei said he and his daughter still hope Belarusian authorities will lift the ban — but if not, “possibly we will consider changing our citizenship.”
+Dolidovich was supposed to finish high school this year.
+She told Reuters that she was “upset” about having to leave and that she didn’t know how she would complete her studies in Poland.
+Sergei Dolidovich said he and his daughter still hope Belarusian authorities will lift the ban — but if not, “possibly we will consider changing our citizenship.”

 The Belarus Ski Union and the International Ski Federation did not immediately respond to requests for comment.